EgurnovD/TriclusteringToolbox/README.md

 # TriclusteringToolbox
 OAC-Triclustering instruments

-This is a conpanion page the paper on Triclustering of Real-Valued Triadic Contexts.
+This is a companion page the paper on Triclustering of Real-Valued Triadic Contexts.